Support someone experiencing domestic and family violence

 Ending any relationship is difficult and where domestic and family violence is occurring it can be very risky.
 There may be a number of reasons why a victim feels they cannot leave a violent relationship.
 They may:

 - fear for their life, the lives of their children or family following a threat from the perpetrator

 - believe they have nowhere to go or that they will be found wherever they go

-- believe their partner's promise to end the violence and hope the relationship will go back to how it was before the violence started
+- believe their partner's promise to end the violence and hope the relationship can continue free from violence or control

 - believe they cannot cope by themselves or alone with their children